What is insomnia?

 Awake in the middle of the night?
 It may just be a sign that your menstrual period is coming.

 When your insomnia lasts for several months it may be classified as chronic insomnia.
-Chronic insomnia increases your risk of:
+Chronic insomnia increases your risk of developing the following disease:

 Is it normal to get insomnia before your period?